Buyer GuideOperator playbook

 Native POS inventory (Square, Shopify, Toast, etc.)

-The native inventory module inside each POS is real-time by definition — it the source of truth.
+The native inventory module inside each POS is real-time by definition — it is the source of truth.
 The catch: native inventory modules are POS-first, procurement-second.
 They handle stock levels and reorder thresholds well.
 They handle supplier ordering, supplier reply parsing, multi-channel comms, and accounting handoff poorly or not at all.

 That's the entire architectural reason layer products like LineNow exist — sit between the POS and the suppliers, take the POS as the demand signal, and run the procurement loop the POS can't.